POST

 Reference

-• Yuxian Luo, Haiyan Wu, Hong Wei, Jianyi Yang, Zhenling Peng, Predicting the oligomeric state of proteins using multiple template detected by complementary alignment methods, submitted, 2024.
+• Yuxian Luo, Haiyan Wu, Hong Wei, Jianyi Yang, Zhenling Peng, Predicting the oligomeric state of proteins using multiple template detected by complementary alignment methods, Proteins: Structure, Function, and Bioinformatics, in press (2025).